 Post-Impressionist painter Louis Dewis (1872–1946) was born in Belgium but lived the last 60 years of his life in France.

 Isidore and two brothers created the world’s first department store chain in four locations in Belgium in 1875 – about a quarter of a century before Woolworth adopted the concept in the United States.
-They also originated the idea of ready-to-wear – or ready-to-fit – clothing for men and children – and specialty clothing such as riding apparel and beachwear.
+They offered ready-to-wear clothing for men and children – and specialty clothing such as riding apparel and beachwear.

 Louis was a child prodigy – showing astonishing talent at the age of eight.
 Mature painters would have been proud to produce the works that Dewis was creating as a teenager.
 But circumstances conspired against an art career – and he did not begin to exhibit until the age of 44.